flouz152/deobfxuyni/README.md

   a constant identifier, effectively removing the login lock while keeping the rest of the client stable.

 To build the mod you can use Gradle (ForgeGradle 2.3 compatible).
-The repository uses the standard Java plugin so running `./gradlew build` will create a jar containing the legacy classes alongside the new entrypoints.
+The project is configured for Gradle **6.8.1**, which still exposes the legacy `compile`/ `runtime` configurations required by ForgeGradle 2.3.
+Running `gradle wrapper --gradle-version 6.8.1 --distribution-type all` in the project directory will generate the wrapper so `./gradlew build` produces a jar containing the legacy classes alongside the new entrypoints.